dinatahoun92/celebration-cards/src/english/tutoria.md

 ## Step 2 - Build basic markup:
 1. Go to `app.js` file.
 2. Choose any number of images to use as background image for our greeting card.
-I selected 7 images from [Pexels.com](https://www.pexels.com/).
+I selected 7 images from [Pexels.com](https://www.pexels.com/).I placed all of images in anew folder called `imgs`.
 3. Choose a download icon.
 You can use font icon or image.
 I used an image from pixabay.
 You can download it from [here](https://pixabay.com/illustrations/download-download-now-download-icon-1915749/).
 4. We will need to make a sidebar with images users can choose from, color picker so that the user can change font color,textarea where the user can type the greeting message,download button, and canvas where we make our greeting card.